A dichotomy for inverse-semigroup crossed products via dynamical Cuntz semigroups: Stably finite crossed products

-\begin{remark} \Cref{thm: traces reduced} is analogous to \cite[Theorem~3.14]{KMP2025} for groupoid C*-algebras; in the proof of \cref{thm: traces reduced} we required aperiodicity in order to apply \cite[Theorem~6.5(3)]{KwasniewskiMeyer2021}.
-In \cite[Theorem~3.14]{KMP2025}, aperiodicity (or equivalently, topological freeness) is not needed.
-We have been unable to remove the aperiodicity assumption in the noncommutative setting (except in the case where $A \rtimesred S$ is simple), so it also appears in the main theorem of this section (\cref{thm: stable finiteness}).
-Thus, when we apply \cref{thm: stable finiteness} in the commutative setting in \cref{sec: groupoid C*-algebras}, \cref{cor: stable finiteness groupoid} assumes that the groupoid is topologically free.
-The dichotomy results in \cite{KMP2025} also require aperiodicity. \end{remark}
+\begin{remark} \Cref{thm: traces reduced} is analogous to \cite[Theorem~3.14]{KMP2025} for groupoid C*-algebras.
+In the proof of \cref{thm: traces reduced} we required $A$ to detect ideals of $A \rtimesred S$ in order to construct a faithful tracial state of $A \rtimesred S$ from a faithful invariant tracial state of $A$.
+In \cite[Theorem~3.14]{KMP2025}, this condition is not needed.
+We have been unable to remove this assumption in the noncommutative setting, so it also appears in the main theorem of this section (\cref{thm: stable finiteness}), and in the corresponding result in the commutative setting (\cref{cor: stable finiteness groupoid}).
+The dichotomy results in \cite{KMP2025} require aperiodicity, which implies the detecting ideals condition (see \cref{rem: simplicity and aperiodic actions and detecting ideals}\cref{item: aperiodic implies detects ideals}). \end{remark}

 We now characterise stable finiteness of $A \rtimesred S = A \rtimesess S$ under certain hypotheses.